Avoid Lost Luggage with Apple AirTags

 Your AirTag sends out a secure Bluetooth® signal that can be detected by nearby devices in the Find My network.
 These devices send the location of your AirTag to iCloud — then you can go to the Find My app and see it on a map.
 The whole process is anonymous and encrypted to protect your privacy.
 And itʼs efficient, so thereʼs no need to worry about battery life or data usage.

-In other words, you’ll be able to track the precise location of your AirTag at any time – as long as there’s at least one Apple device nearby which is turned on and has Bluetooth enabled.
-In general, there are lots of people with Apple iPhones or watches at airports so this would work most of the time while your bag is on the ground.
+In other words, you’ll be able to track the precise location of your AirTag at any time – as long as there’s at least one Apple device nearby that is turned on and has Bluetooth enabled.
+There are usually lots of people at airports with Apple iPhones or watches, so this would work most of the time while your bag is on the ground.

 You can track the location of your AirTags in real time using the "Find My" App.